 - Pioneered the use of immunochemotherapy as a mesothelioma treatment

-These experiences prepared him for the next phase of his career, where he began to research thoracic cancers and make his mark in the diagnosis and treatment of pleural mesothelioma.
-Dr. Pass was a Senior Staff Fellow at the National Cancer Institute for three years, where he was then promoted to Head of Thoracic Oncology and Senior Investigator for the next decade.
-During this time, he would contribute to the research and publication of close to a hundred articles — a number that’s grown to more than 250 in the years since.
+Dr. Pass previously served as a senior staff fellow at the National Cancer Institute for three years, where he was promoted to head of thoracic oncology and senior investigator for 10 years.
+During this time, he contributed to the research and publication of close to a hundred articles — a number that’s grown to more than 250 in the years since.

-As of 2005, Dr. Pass has been working at the NYU School of Medicine as Chief of Thoracic Surgery and Professor of Cardiothoracic Surgery.
-He also leads the also leads The Early Detection Research Network: Biomarker Developmental Laboratory, which researches mesothelioma biomarkers to improve detection and patient treatments.
+Since 2005, Dr. Pass has been working at the NYU School of Medicine as chief of thoracic surgery and professor of cardiothoracic surgery.
+He also leads the Early Detection Research Network: Biomarker Developmental Laboratory, which researches mesothelioma biomarkers to improve detection and patient treatments.

 Dr. Pass is certified by the American Board of Thoracic Surgery as a cardiothoracic surgeon.
 He specializes in general thoracic surgery and mesothelioma treatment.

-Dr. Harvey Pass is an extraordinarily accomplished surgeon and has been recognized by Castle Connolly as one of America’s Top Doctors For Cancer for the past 12 consecutive years.
-He has made significant contributions to mesothelioma research and care in his more than 20 years of practice.
+Dr. Pass has been recognized by Castle Connolly as one of America’s Top Doctors For Cancer for several years.
+He has made significant contributions to mesothelioma research in his more than 20 years of practice.
 He pioneered many advancements for mesothelioma and helped lay the foundation for the treatment options available today.

-For example, Dr. Pass was one of the first surgeons to study photodynamic therapy’s applications for thoracic cancer and pleural mesothelioma.
-Dr. Pass helped pioneer the use of immunochemotherapy as a mesothelioma treatment, combining the powerful effects of both chemotherapy and immunotherapy.
-He was also one of the first surgeons to help establish a tissue bank that would allow for cancer research collaboration.
+He was one of the first surgeons to study photodynamic therapy’s applications for thoracic cancer and pleural mesothelioma.
+Dr. Pass championed immunochemotherapy as a form of mesothelioma treatment, combining the powerful effects of both chemotherapy and immunotherapy.
+He was also one of the first surgeons to help establish a tissue bank for cancer research collaborations.

-Dr. Pass helped found the Mesothelioma Applied Research Foundation (MARF) and has served as a mesothelioma patient advocate through many organizations, including the Lung Cancer Alliance.
+Dr. Pass also helped found the Meso Foundation and has served as a mesothelioma patient advocate through many organizations, including the Lung Cancer Alliance.